 UH staff may enter residents’ rooms for the purpose of conducting room/apartment condition reports and/or completing checkout paperwork.
 This will usually occur within 24 hours of a resident room change, entering/vacating a housing assignment, or at the end of a housing license agreement period.

-Within the first three weeks after checking into your room, you and your roommates and/or the residents with whom you share an apartment or suite, will complete a Roommate Agreement with your RA.
+Within the first two weeks after checking into your room, you and your roommates and/or the residents with whom you share an apartment or suite, will complete a Roommate Agreement with your RA.
 The Roommate Agreement document is not intended to be a comprehensive contract for how you will act around your roommates, but as a guideline for conduct in shared and private space accessible to those you live with and near.
-The Roommate Agreement will be signed by all parties and kept on file in your Community Coordinator’s office.
-Amendment or revision to your Roommate Agreement may take place in a follow-up meeting involving your RA and/or your Community Coordinator and your roommate(s).
+The Roommate Agreement will be signed by all parties and kept on file in your Coordinator’s office.
+Amendment or revision to your Roommate Agreement may take place in a follow-up meeting involving your RA and/or your Coordinator and your roommate(s).

 In the interest of creating inclusive communities and in an attempt to include every individual student, University Housing is committed to policies of nondiscrimination and equal opportunity, and pursues affirmative action with regard to race, color, national origin, sex, sexual orientation, age, status as an individual with a disability, religion or faith system, and status as a veteran with a disability or a veteran of the Vietnam era.
 The long standing tradition of Southern Utah University and UH is to treat each individual with a unique respect worthy of their membership in a community of learners.
 It is the commitment of the current staff that this continues in perpetuity.